scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

         return sum(l) + max(l) # sum iterates once

-The information concerning constant expressions is used to perform a classical transformation called constant unfolding, which consists in the compile-time evaluation of constant expressions.
-The validity is guaranteed by the `ConstantExpressions` analyse, and the evaluation relies on Python ability to compile an AST into byte code and run it, benefiting from the fact that Pythran IR is a subset of Python AST.
+The information concerning constant expressions is used to perform a classical transformation called `ConstantUnfolding`, which consists in the compile-time evaluation of constant expressions.
+The validity is guaranteed by the `ConstantExpressions` analysis, and the evaluation relies on Python ability to compile an AST into byte code and run it, benefiting from the fact that Pythran IR is a subset of Python AST.
 A typical illustration is the initialization of a cache at compile-time: